 Sir Tony Atkinson, a giant of intellect and humanity in equal measure, will be so deeply missed.
-We do and long will remember him with respect admiration and fondness.
-Our thoughts enfold his family and friends at this time.
+We will long remember him with respect, admiration and fondness.
+Our thoughts are with his family and friends at this time.

 Professor Atkinson, who died on January 1 2017, was an academic economist particularly concerned with issues of social justice and the design of public policy.
 He has been writing on economics since the 1960s, when his first book was on poverty in Britain and his second on the unequal distribution of wealth.

 He was a Senior Research Fellow of Nuffield College, Oxford and Centennial Professor at the London School of Economics.
 He made a name for himself through his research into income distribution and social inequality.